ajay-dhangar/algo/docs/programming-fundamentals/Conditionals.md

 ### 1. Relational Operators
 - == : Equal to
 - != : Not equal to
-- &lt; : Greater than
+- > : Greater than
-- < : Less than
+- &lt; : Less than
-- &lt;= : Greater than or equal to
+- >= : Greater than or equal to
-- <= : Less than or equal to
+- &lt;= : Less than or equal to

 ### 2. Logical Operators
 - && : Logical AND